faizanvahevaria/faizan-netlify/content/_index.md

 ---
 title: Faizan Vahevaria
+description: "Web Developer with over 6 years of experience mostly focusing on Front-End using ReactJS and JAMstack websites, juggling between different timezones to serve the clients.
+Praised by all the clients for Clear Communication."

+images:
+  - "/img/faizan-vahevaria.jpeg"
 name: Faizan Vahevaria
-about: "Web Developer with over 6 years of experience mostly focusing on Front-End using ReactJS and JAMstack websites, juggling between different timezones to serve the clients.
-Praised by all the clients for Clear Communication."
 photo: "/img/faizan-vahevaria.jpeg"
 links:
   - icon: "github"